tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 <a class="noCrossRef" href="https://weather.yahoo.com/united-states/california/santa-clara-2488836/" class="noExtIcon"><img class="medium" src="images/attractiveinterfaceweather.png" alt="Sample weather interface" /></a>

-The concept and general technique is more or less the same.
+The concept and general techniques are more or less the same.

 ## Find the Weather API by fyhao on Mashape

-The Mashape Marketplace is a directory where publishers can publish their APIs, and where consumers can consume the APIs.
+Let's find a simple weather API that we can use for some exercises.
+The [Mashape Marketplace](https://market.mashape.com/) is a directory where publishers can publish their APIs, and where consumers can consume the APIs.
 Mashape manages the interaction between publishers and consumers by providing an interactive marketplace for APIs.

 The APIs on Mashape tend to be rather simple compared to some other APIs, but this simplicity will work well to illustrate the various aspects of an API without getting too mired in other details.

 {% include random_ad.html %}

 <a class="noCrossRef" href="https://market.mashape.com/" class="noExtIcon"><img class="medium" src="images/mashape_explore_apis.png" alt="Explore APIs at Mashape" /></a>

-You're a consumer of an API, but which one do you need to pull in weather forecasts?

 {% include activity.html %}